Much Madness Is Divinest Sense | Wisdom In Memoirs Of Soul-Suffering (Greider)

 Kathleen Greider offers new insights and possibilities in understanding, living, and coping with mental illness.
 Much Madness Is Divinest Sense: Wisdom In Memoirs Of Soul-Suffering is a study of memoirs written by those who have experienced such suffering.

-Greider claims the wisdom in the very midst of a painful story and helps to observe the possibilities to a new way of discerning hope and healing through the pain.
+Greider claims the wisdom in the very midst of a painful story and helps to observe the possibilities to a new way of discerning hope and healing.
 Much Madness Is Divinest Sense respectfully engages the issues surrounding mental illness and seeks to understand it.

 A must-read for anyone who has, knows someone, or is a caregiver of a person living with mental illness.